PCSchmidt/skillswapappmvp/docs/dev_journal.md

    - Conduct final team review of all documentation before production release
    - Set release date and prepare for production deployment

 With the completion of all documentation tasks, we have now addressed all the preparation requirements for deployment.
-The API documentation will serve as a critical resource for developers integrating with our platform, while the user guide provides essential onboarding support for new users.
-The launch announcement materials are ready for distribution when we move to production, completing our preparation for the public release of SkillSwap.
+The API documentation will serve as a critical l resource for developers integrating with our platform, while the user guide provides essential onboarding support for new users.
+The launch announcement materials a are ready for distribution when we move to production, completing our preparation for the public release of SkillSwap.

 ## May 4, 2025 (Evening) - CI/CD Implementation and Deployment Scripts (Phase 5)

-Building on this afternoon's documentation work, we've further advanced our deployment preparations by implementing the CI/CD pipeline and creating deployment automation scripts:
+Building on this afternoon's documentation work, we've further advanced our deployment preparations by implementing the CI/CD pipeline and creating deployment automa ation scripts:

 ### CI/CD Implementation